kreijack/bombrowser/tests/TESTS.md

 Test description:
 - In the "BOMBrowser - codes list" window insert code 8200% and press ENTER; Select the 2nd entry (820001)

-Expected result: The right most button, contains all the dates (3)
+Expected result: The right combo box button, contains all the dates (3)

 Passed: [X]